ITMK/MT_Teaching/README.md

 **3)** In a separate Binder environment, where they can also be run directly online.

-More information on how to run Jupyer notebooks in different environments and how to employ them in teaching scenarios can be found in [Barba et al. (2019): Teaching and Learning with Jyputer](https://jupyter4edu.github.io/jupyter-edu-book/).
+More information on how to run Jupyter notebooks in different environments and how to employ them in teaching scenarios can be found in [Barba et al. (2019): Teaching and Learning with Jupyter](https://jupyter4edu.github.io/jupyter-edu-book/).
 This book is an excellent resource which provides a wealth of information for lecturers interested in using Jupyter notebooks as didactic instruments in their courses.

 Initially, four notebooks are provided in this repository, two notebooks concerned with calculating string-based and word embedding-based MT quality scores and two notebooks for exploring word embeddings in the context of neural machine translation.
 In the future, further notebooks will be added to the repository.